sebasvila/fif/content/posts/schaublin13-noise/index.en.md

 date: 2024-01-14
 coverImage: "gear-train-1.jpg"
 tags:
+  - technology.turning
-- tech.turning
+  - technology.measuring
-- tech.measuring
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - milling machine
   - gear noise
   - gear rattle
   - variable speed driver
   - belt tension
 draft: false
 ---
 By some reason I thought since the begining of the overhauling that the gearbox was in a nice condition.
 Thus, I didn't reviewed it.
 In fact, I didn't even emptied the oil.
 During the overhauling of the